Sylkpac/Sylkpac/README.md

 ### My Cloud Security Journey: Documented on GitHub

-For over 10 years, I've thrived in customer service, but my true passion lies in understanding our digital world.
-That's what led me to IT Support, where I gained valuable experience in system administration.

-Now, as a Client Success Specialist in Threat Intelligence, I roll up my sleeves and collaborate with clients to transform complex cyber threats into clear insights.
-I bring a positive attitude and a "get things done" mentality to every challenge, always willing to go the extra mile to help clients understand and defend against threats.

-By supporting security operations professionals, I'm constantly learning and staying ahead of the curve.
-GitHub is where I document my journey towards becoming a Cloud Security Engineer, detailing my training and exploring new tools and techniques.
-I'm excited to leverage my skills and knowledge to contribute to a team that actively protects our digital landscape.
+Customer service pro for over 10 years (sharpened those problem-solving skills!), but the tech world always intrigued me.
+So, I took the leap and dove into IT Support at a law firm.

+Now, I'm a Client Success Specialist at Team Cymru (a Threat Intelligence powerhouse!).
+I help clients understand and tackle cyber threats both inside and outside their networks.
+Every case is unique, keeping me on my toes and always learning.

+Becoming a Cloud Security Engineer is my next frontier!
+I’m actively pursuing this goal, dedicating significant time to training each week and exploring new tools.
+You can follow my journey on GitHub (github.com/Sylkpac).

+Join me as I work towards becoming a Cloud Security Engineer!
+Let's explore the world of Cloud Security together, sharing insights, challenges, and those sweet "aha!" moments.

 * 🌍  I'm based in Florida
 * ✉️  You can contact me at [www.linkedin.com/in/sarah-camacho2023](mailto:www.linkedin.com/in/sarah-camacho2023)